 1. Easy configuration to ensure compatibility with customer requirements and adaptability to the evolving laboratory needs.

-2. Seamless tracking of a sample's lifecycle, right from sample accessioning, storage, sample tests, to permanent disposal of samples.
+2. Seamless tracking of a sample’s lifecycle, right from sample accessioning, storage, and sample tests, to the permanent disposal of samples.

-3. A user-friendly interface with access to the various modules and functionality based on the access privileges.
+3. A user-friendly interface with access to the various modules and functionality based on access privileges.

-4. Easy exchange of data between a LIMS and other instruments via flexible integration facility.
+4. Easy exchange of data between a Laboratory Information Management System and other instruments via flexible integration facility.

 Implementing a LIMS improves the overall operational efficiency of a laboratory.
 A LIMS saves time otherwise spent on manual data logging and maintenance, thus offering an efficient data management solution.
 This leads to a decrease in human-error and a more accurate information system to support various decisions.
 It also comes with an audit trail, that automatically reduces the time taken for manual auditing.
 Additionally, a LIMS is most useful when dealing with voluminous data that requires batch analysis and repetitive daily operations.
 It also covers various compliance standards, helping laboratories maintain their regulatory, safety and privacy standards.

-Read LIMS Vs. LIS to understand the key differences in the products.
+Read LIMS Vs. LIS to understand the key differences in the two products.